LLMs can construct powerful representations

 1. Patient Snapshot

 27 yo hispanic male.
-Recurrent cardiology visits for congenital anomaly of coronary artery [...]
+Recurrent cardiology visits [...]

 2. Main Risk Factors